 If you've ever played Arkanoid or Breakout, you'll get the point of Chimps Ahoy right away.
 The main difference between those iconic games and Chimps Ahoy is that with Chimps Ahoy you're controlling "bumpers" or chimps on both sides of the screen.
-In that sense, it's Arkanoid crossed with Pong (I'm showing my age with [...]

 Articles and Reviews by Clark Landry

 The intrepid Blimp Pilots development shop just released Koi Pond 2.0 with a variety of new features.
 The 1.0 version was great; the 2.0 version adds a variety of improvements to the Zen experience that is Koi Pond - movable lily pads, 3D sound, the ability to feed your fish (try shaking the phone), and finger nibbling (hold your finger still in the water and see what happens).

 Paper Football Lite by Jirbo is a fun little app that lets you relive your glory days on the paper football gridiron, aka the school lunch table.
 You take turns pushing a little paper football across a table, attempting to land the football on the edge of the table closest to your opponent.